TekSiDoT/bunyan-windows-eventlog/README.md

 Additionally, make sure you have the latest npm version installed and you are compiling the native module with the same version of node you intend to use your application with.

+I am currently investigating the possibility to compile the native module from a Docker based linux container.

 ### Note concerning Webpack:

 When using Webpack you will have to additionally install the [node-loader package](https://www.npmjs.com/package/node-loader) and make sure that the module property in your webpack.config.js contains the following entry: